whaleygeek/robot-controller/README.md

 5. Remove your controller micro:bit and power it with batteries.

-6. Plug your receive micro:bit into the USB drive.
+6. Plug your receive micro:bit into the USB port.
 Inside the `for_microbit` folder is a pre-written hex file called `bitio.hex` - drag and drop this file onto the MICROBIT drive.